 b. a set of mirrors, they have some masses too.
 Yet, most importantly, they allow the “essence” of the empty space to be visualized, a mirror for the invisible,

-c. a few colored beats, they accounts very small percent of the total mass.
+c. a few colored beats, they account very small percent of the total mass.
 Yet, the existential essence of the void space was expressed via these beats’ existential present.

 In the Standard Model, the gluons are viewed as particles, such as rubber bands which bound the quarks together.
 Regardless of what the essence of gluons is, the end result is that an envelope was formed to confine those quarks and the internal vacuum of proton.
 Thus, in this AP, the gluons of a particle are viewed as an envelope for that particle.
 For proton’s case, that envelope accounts for about 80% of proton’s mass while the spacetime (the vacuum) enclosed by that envelope accounts for the remaining 20%.

-In fact, this AP cosmology is similar to this proton model and having three parts.
+In fact, this AP cosmology is similar to this proton model and has three parts.

 iii.
 In this AP, mass can be defined in terms of space and time.
 That is, the spacetime (vacuum) also has mass.